Atemking/DataScienceProjects/README.md

-# ANALYSE SUPERMARKET DATA ACROSS THE COUNTRY FOR COMPANY XYZ USING PANDAS ANALYTIC
+# ANALYSIS FOR A  SUPERMARKET DATA ACROSS THE COUNTRY FOR THE COMPANY OR SUPERMARKET CALLED XYZ USING PANDAS ANALYTIC

   I use pandas analytics to analyse a supermarket data which have branches accross three major cities in the country.This analysis is to help us get insight on market trends as the supermarket sector is